Foster Kinship Logo

 Trust Based Relational Intervention®

-Foster Kinship hosts TBRI® Caregiver Training Series each month, alternating between online and in-person delivery.
+Foster Kinship hosts a TBRI® Caregiver Training Series every month with both online and in-person participation options!

 TBRI®, short for Trust-Based Relational Intervention, is a well-founded approach that focuses on attachment, evidence-based techniques, and trauma-informed methods, specially designed to support vulnerable children with complex needs.
 The intervention incorporates Empowering Principles to address physical needs, Connecting Principles to foster attachment, and Correcting Principles to alleviate fear-based behaviors.